-The killer question of "how much?" is one that is undoubtedly on the lips of every client looking for any product or service, especially for a website.
-Unlike retail however, there is very little to govern the cost of a website, especially because you're really paying for a service rather than a product - although you do get something at the end of it - therefore it's very difficult to put an exact number on how much a website costs.
+The killer question of “how much?” is one that is undoubtedly on the lips of every client looking for any product or service, especially for a website.
+It’s one that I hear all the time as a freelance website designer.
+Unlike retail however, there is very little to govern the cost of a website, especially because you’re really paying for a service rather than a product – although you do get something at the end of it – therefore it’s very difficult to put an exact number on how much a website costs.
 Also, website functionality varies massively, so the price for a very simple, single page brochure site is going to be vastly different to an all-singing e-commerce site with 200 products and heaps of additional pages.

 That being said, there are some clear factors to consider when working out how much your website should cost.
 Hopefully this article will help to put a realistic ballpark figure in your head of what your site should cost, and why!

 The main factor for working out a website cost is the person doing the work.
 Especially if you work with a freelancer, prices will vary from person to person (sometimes quite drastically).
 Generally, you do get what you pay for, but any good freelancer should be able to justify their pricing over their competitors.
 Because you’re paying for a service, you need to consider what service the freelancer is offering, what experience they have and exactly what they’re offering you.
 A freelancer with a lot of experience working for major brands will likely be charging more than a student who’s just started out.
 Equally, the experienced freelancer should be able to draw on his experience to offer a better service and finished product.
 (There’s always an exception to the rule, of course!)

 Work out exactly what you want